Bella Thorne’s Boyfriend Benjamin Mascolo Goes Shirtless, Kisses Her In New Videos

 At that, he leaned over and kissed her off-camera, as Bella laughed in the background.

-Elsewhere on her Instagram story, Bella showed off their Dominican Republic house.
-She walked around in a lacy red bikini top, showing fans the stunning, open-air view that featured palm trees, blue sky, and clear ponds galore.
+Elsewhere on her Instagram story, Bella showed off their vacation villa.
+She walked around in a lacy red bikini top, showing fans the stunning, open-air view that featured lush foliage, blue sky, and clear ponds.

 Delivered To Your INBOX